juliasmith141414/juliasmith-stemteresting/docs/componentselection.md

 These components meet the project's design goals for sensor control, data processing, and communication.
 Their solderability and known compatibility with each other ensured fast prototyping and successful integration.

 ## Power Budget
+The power budget (below) shows the maximum current each major component pulls from the power supply and the maximum current the power supply can provide.
 ![powerbudget](https://github.com/user-attachments/assets/13dd7ff3-c585-48f6-b871-d8983342dfea)

+Upon testing it is clear this power budget is accurate.
+The subsystem works as expected with no exceptions.

 ---